KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Feedback-Article.md

 ## How to configure feedback

-You can use the ``FeedbackContext`` in ``KeyboardInputViewController/state`` to configure the global feedback behavior.

-For instance, this code would enable and customize audio feedback, then disable haptic feedback:
+You can configure the ``Keyboard/State/dictationContext``  in the main ``KeyboardInputViewController/state`` to configure the global feedback behavior.
+For instance, this would enable and customize audio feedback, then disable haptic feedback:

 ```swift
 class KeyboardViewController: KeyboardInputViewController {